mattmcmanus/mattmcmanus.github.io/_posts/2018-08-07-book-review-new-seeds-of-contemplation-by-thomas-merton.md

 This book, New Seeds of Contemplation, is his attempt to explain the unexplainable.
 In it he explores the nature of God and how we become one with him through contemplation.
 What is contemplation?
 How is it different than prayer?
 Prayer tends to be very explicit and focused on the self.
 “I need help with...”
 “Give me...”
 “Give X to...”
 Contemplation is the emptying of one’s self and a bending of the will towards God, to share in and become one with his love.

-In many ways, this topic and experience feel like the strange esoteric exercises of hermits and monks.
-Yet, I’m compelled to explore the topic.
-When I read the thoughts and experiences of Merton (among others) I’ve started to see experiences in my past with a new understanding.
+I understand that sounds a bit strange.
+This topic can feel like the strange esoteric exercises of hermits and monks.
+In spite of this, I find myself compelled to continue to explore it.
+When I read the thoughts and experiences of Merton (among others) I begin to see experiences in my past with a new understanding.

 For example, I often talk and write about how I nearly left the Christian faith.
 For a long time I considered that a bad thing, a result of weakness.
 I also viewed my coming to a new understanding of faith the correcting of a wrong.
 However, Merton describes a similar experience with a dramatically different evaluation of its quality: